marlam/qvr/README.md

 - Custom large-scale VR labs with multiple GPUs and/or render clusters

-- HTC Vive and SteamVR with [OpenVR](https://github.com/ValveSoftware/openvr)
+- HTC Vive and SteamVR with [OpenVR](https://github.com/ValveSoftware/openvr) on both Linux and Windows

 - Oculus Rift with [Oculus SDK](https://www.oculus.com/)